luish88/Turn-by-Turn-Navigation-Module-for-Android/README.md

-## Setting up
+## Quick setup
-### Set your Bing Maps API key (optional)
+### 1. Set your API keys
-If you want to use Bing's routing API, please set your API key in the NavConfig.class.
+If you want to use Bing's routing API, please set it in the NavConfig.class.
 You may build your own adapter for your desired routing API as well.
+Note that this is not required to use the app.
+It will calculate routes in offline mode if it is not able to perform a request to a remote API.

 ![](Readme-imgs/key.png)

+Don't forget to set you Google API key in the manifest as well.

-### Use the provided maps
+### 2. Use the provided maps
 As an example, a map of Portugal is provided.
-You can find the map and graph files under \Maps To use them, copy all the files in the \Maps\Portugal folder to the download\TbtModuleMaps\Portugal folder in your device (if there is no TbTModuleMaps folder in your device, create it).
+You can find the map and matching graph files under "\Maps".

-Please note that the Portugal.map file size is too large, so it is compressed.
-Please unzip it before using.
+Since the main map file (Portugal.map) was over 100MB, it was compressed.
+Unzip it before using.

-### Prepare and use your own maps
-I created a script to prepare map files automatically.
-The script, as well as some instructions to prepare the maps manually are provided in the project's \Maps folder.

-## Using
+Copy all the files in the "\Maps\Portugal" folder (after unzipping Portugal.map, for a total of 9 files) to the "download\TbtModuleMaps\Portugal" folder in your device.

+You can also specify another location for the maps in the NavConfig.class.

+### 3. Start the app
 Start the app and, in overview mode, longpress the map itself until the drive promp appears.
 Choose one of the options to start driving:

 ![](Readme-imgs/drive.jpg)